“Walk This Way” to Avoid Victim Culture and Develop a Growth-owner Mindset

 Here it is in all its glory:

-Even though Run DMC didn’t want to be known for lyrics like:
+While Run DMC didn’t necessarily want to be known for lyrics such as:

 So I took a big chance at the high school dance

-With a miss who was ready to play
+With a lady who was ready to play

 When she told me how to walk this wayyyyy